 Engaging learners online can be a challenging task.
 To create a warm and welcoming class community, icebreakers are essential tools.
 You can start each virtual session with one, or add in a spontaneous icebreaker when you feel a dip in the energy of the class.

-At Engageli, we understand the importance of setting the right tone from the beginning.
-That’s why we’ve put together a list of the best icebreaker activities specifically designed for online student engagement.
+In order to create an active learning environment where members feel comfortable participating in questions and discussions, it’s important to set the right tone from the beginning.
+That’s why we’ve put together a list of the best icebreaker activities specifically designed for online engagement with students and coworkers.

 Best Icebreakers for Engaged Learning Online